Updated on June 29, 2021

 1. Your Credit Card Account Could Be Closed

 If you have a credit card that you don’t use, the issuer could close your account due to inactivity.
-Credit card companies only have a certain amount of credit to issue to their customers, so many prefer to close dormant accounts and issue the credit to someone who will use it.
+Credit card companies only have a certain amount of credit to issue to their customers, so many prefer to close dormant accounts and issue the credit to someone who’ll use it.

 2. Your Credit Score Could Take a Hit

-3. You’re More Vulnerable to Fraudulent Activity
+3. You May Be More Vulnerable to Fraudulent Activity

 If you don’t use your card, chances are you aren’t closely monitoring your account or checking your statements.
 And if you don’t check your account, you might remain blissfully unaware of fraudulent activity on your card.

-Even if you choose not to use your card, it’s essential to keep checking your account statements each month.
+Even if you choose not to use your card, it’s essential to check your account statements each month.
 Set up account alerts to make you aware of purchases so you can notify the issuer and lock your card immediately if you notice any activity on a card you’re not using.

 Choose the Right Card for You